eapearson/kbase-data-api-js-wrappers/src/docs/installService.md

 ## TODO

-- use nginx extra headers to allow CORS to work with 502s.
+- use nginx extra headers to allow CORS to work with 502s - DONE
+- startup binary over http service

 ## FIN